 WORKING IN HIGHER EDUCATION

 Discover the pros and cons of a career in academia.
-You’ll learn about typical career pathways and job opportunities within the four main types of academic institutions.
+Learn about trends in higher education, the types of higher-education institutions, and the types of positions available.

 WORKING FOR YOURSELF